BabaKaElijah/age_calculator_app/README.md

 # 📆 Age Calculator App

-The Age Calculator is a simple web app that calculates a person's age in **years, months, and days** based on their date of birth.
-It's built with **HTML, CSS, and JavaScript** and is perfect for beginner practice or use in small projects.
+ChatGPT said:
+This JavaScript Age Calculator is a featured project on my portfolio website, showcasing my ability to build interactive, user-friendly web tools using core JavaScript.
+It allows users to input their date of birth and instantly see their exact age in years, months, and days through precise date calculations and responsive UI updates.
+The project highlights my understanding of real-world logic implementation, DOM manipulation, and clean, accessible design—demonstrating both my technical skills and attention to user experience.

 ---